tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Add at launch time ONLY
 - Lost on instance move, resize or hardware failure
 - High Performance, Low Latency, Temporary Storage

+### Storage Gateway - Volume Gateway

+Storage gateway is a product which integrates local infrastructure and AWS storage such as S3, EBS Snapshots and Glacier.

+- Virtual machine or hardware appliance
+- Presents storage using iSCSI protocol, NFS or SMB
+- Integrates with S3, Glacier, EBS Snapshots
+- Migrations, Extensions, Storage Tiering, DR and Replacement of backup systems